 The flight path shown below covered 7.5 hectares (18.53 acres) and was flown in 15 minutes.
 The 143 photographs taken during the flight were geotagged with GNSS standalone mode positions.
 Accuracies in standalone mode are typically around 1 to 4 metres (3.28 to 13.13 ft).

 If the on-board receiver receives correction information in real time from a nearby GNSS base station, it calculates positions using the more precise (centimetre-level) RTK mode.

-With the necessary data from a GNSS base station, RTK positioning can also be calculated ‘offline’ in the processing step using GeoTagZ as described below.
-Offline reprocessing using GeoTagZ removes the need for a real-time data connection between the UAV and base station which simplifies the hardware setup on the UAV and reduces the payload.
+With the necessary data from a GNSS base station, RTK positioning can also be calculated ‘offline’ in the processing step.
+Offline reprocessing using removes the need for a real-time data connection between the UAV and base station which simplifies the hardware setup on the UAV and reduces the payload.

-The AsteRx-m receiver recorded the times the photographs were taken by time-stamping a pulse signal from the camera shutter.
+The AsteRx receiver recorded the times the photographs were taken by time-stamping a pulse signal from the camera shutter.
 It also recorded dual-frequency GNSS measurements during the flight.

 With the photographs now stamped with a precise time and location, they can be processed.
 The blue crosses in the screenshot below are the ground locations of check points used to determine the final precision and accuracy.
 They play no part in the processing.

 This example details the use of Pix4D and PhotoScan however, other similar image processing tools could equally well have been used.

 What accuracy can you expect on the ground?